ellomenop/Hades2-BigRedPauseButton/README.md

 # BigRedPauseButton

-Hades II mod which allows you to pause while in the imGUI menu.
+Hades II mod which allows you to pause while in the imGUI menu